JuDFTteam/JuKKR/utils/EMPTY-SPHERES/README.txt

 by means of a Monte-Carlo optimization.

-On input it requires the Bravais vectors, number and positions of basis sites of the lattice (NFIX, RFIX), and wished number of empty spheres (NVAR) that it positions on output at RVAR.
+On input it requires the Bravais vectors, number and positions of basis sites of the lattice, and wished number of empty spheres that it positions on output.

 Created by Phivos Mavropoulos, 2013-2014.